 It looks like we are going to need more than four deer this year.
 I hope we get at least that but I’ll be happy with any number.
 If we get more than we need there are many people around here that are in need and appreciate this meat so we will just share with others.

 Have you ever tried deer meat?
 Do you hunt?

-If you are looking for more deer meat recipes, try my simple venison burger recipe or my pulled venison wrap.
+If you are looking for more deer meat recipes, try my simple venison burger recipe, my pulled venison wrap, or my BBQ venison neck recipe.
 And if you are looking for a way to preserve your meat, visit my how to can meat post to learn how you can easily can venison.

 Here is the handy deer jerky in the oven recipe card…

 - 2 lb deer meat strips, cut thinly

 - 4 tablespoons olive oil